flancia-coop/doc.anagora.org/bonfire-socialcoop.md

     - Bring up dev possibility with TWG
     - Bring up overall project with the OC
     - Ask Nathan w.r.t. governance modeling/research aspect
+- The issue of use/participation mismatch in social.coop has been there since the beginning :)